-Clap and the lake bubbles is the famous legend associated with this tiny lake.
+Clap and the lake bubbles are the famous legends associated with this tiny lake.
 That actually looks like a small temple pond with a structure standing in the middle of it.
-It is the Bubble Lake of Goa, locally called as Budbudi Tal or Budbudi Tali.
+It is the Bubble Lake of Goa, locally called Budbudi Tal or Budbudi Tali.

 Visually the bubbles look beautiful when they pop up and create concentric circles through the ripples they cause.
 The lake can keep your eyes engaged for a long time as you keep looking for the next bubble spot.
 You can also create bubbles by jumping on the stones around the lake or by clapping.
 Basically, anything that leads to vibrations in the lake.